 Geofencing is best illustrated with a real-life example.

-Using GPS to set up a geofence, the car sends out a signal on its current location every 20 seconds.
-If the car moves beyond the geofence, or someone attempts to drive the car without the keys, BMW knows and sends an alert.
-It’s a handy feature, and best of all because the fence is digital, it can be set up no matter where you park.
+Having used GPS to set up a geofence, the car sends out a signal on its current location every 20 seconds.
+If the car moves beyond the geofence, or someone attempts to drive the car without the keys, BMW knows and automatically sends you an alert.
+It’s a handy feature, and can be set up no matter where you park.